 Just like the Surveillance provisions, the No-Fly provisions contain several exemptions.
-Most relevant here is one that allows a drone operator to violate the No-Fly provisions "for a commercial purpose" so long as the operator complies with the applicable Federal Aviation Administration rules and authorizations.13 Again, though: there is no specific exemption for the press.
+Most relevant here is one that allows a drone operator to violate the No-Fly provisions "for a commercial purpose" so long as the operator

 9 Id. § 423.0045(b).